Negotiating the Future of Churchill Falls: The Impact of the Iron Ore Giant on Newfoundland and Labrador’s Position

 Newfoundland and Labrador Premier Andrew Furey is pleased with the situation.
 His province has never been in a better negotiating position, he said.

-Previously, we could not use the energy ourselves.
+Previously, we might not use the energy ourselves.
 This was one of the problems with the Upper Churchill project.
 We [Terre-Neuve-et-Labrador] Had all that energy, but we didn’t need it […] These days, I’ll tell you we’ve got clients in this room, he told IOC CEO Mike McCann as the new Rio office opened.
 Tinto, IOC’s parent company, in Saint-Jean on May 30.

 It is entirely to the advantage of Newfoundland to have a new potential buyer, argues the full professor at HEC Montreal, Pierre-Olivier Pineau.